+INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
 Any student who is creative and who has enjoyed a Design and Technology option at GCSE, ideally gaining a Grade 5 or above.
+What units are studied and how are they assessed?
 Unit 1: Core technical principles.
 Much of this theory will be taught practically through a coursework project that will make up a portfolio of work.
 This is assessed by a 2 hour examination and accounts for 25% of the A-Level.

+Unit 2: Additional specialist knowledge.
+Here we look at specialist Product Design knowledge, through both practical and theory lessons.
+We study a diverse range of topics, including modern materials and manufacturing processes.
+This is assessed by a 2 hour examination paper and accounts for 25% of the A-Level.
 Unit 3: Coursework Design Project.
 Students have the freedom to tackle a design problem of their own choice.
 This is where they can specialise in an area of their own expertise/interest, be it graphics or resistant materials.
 It involves designing and manufacturing one single product and accounts for 50% of the A-Level.